InnerSourceCommons/InnerSourceLearningPath/introduction/benefits.md

 While it may be only one single guest team submitting the change, that team is likely representative of many other consumers.

 In addition to this alignment, there is also a general training and education of contributors as they work with and learn from trusted committers.
+This interaction helps contributors to learn and grow in their career, resulting in **higher job satisfaction**.
+Project documentation improves to enable these contributions at-scale.
-Having made a code contribution, they feel a stake in the host team project.
+Contributors feel a stake in the host team project.
 It's something that they recommend to their colleagues or new teams that they join.
-They understand the project better and are able to answer questions about it to others, relieving the host team of some of some of that burden.
+They understand the project better and are able to answer questions about it to others, relieving the host team of some of that burden.
+More people contributing to a project naturally cross-pollinates ideas from all over the company.
 This learning and cross-team alignment over time serves to **break down traditional company silos**.